mehulagg/gitlab/doc/user/project/wiki/index.md

 ## Link an external wiki

-To add a link to an external wiki from the project's left sidebar:
+To link to an external wiki from the project's left sidebar:

 1. Go to your project's **Settings > Integrations**.
 1. Click **External wiki**.
 1. Add the URL to your external wiki.
 1. (Optional) Click **Test settings** to verify the connection.
 1. Click **Save changes**.
+1. Find the new nav item **External wiki** from the project's left sidebar.

 If you want to revert this change: